dariolupo/Daze_Theme/README.md

   - 60-80 = 4 stars
   - 80-100 = 5 stars
 - The rounded covers only work properly when using covers downloaded from IGDB, when using other formats there will be issues (such as rounded corners not displaying at the bottom of the cover)

-## Mods
-If you don't want to have the stars under the covers in Grid View, you'll have to replace a file in your theme installation folder.
-You can download the file and instructions [here](https://github.com/dariolupo/Daze_Theme/raw/main/Extras/RemoveStarsRating.zip).

 ## Screenshots
 ![Screenshot](https://raw.githubusercontent.com/dariolupo/Daze_Theme/main/Screenshots/Grid%20View%20(Explorer%20+%20Details).png)